CiscoDevNet/catalystwan/catalystwan/models/configuration/feature_profile/README.md

 Cellular controller Parcel will be used for example purposes.
 Please change the parcel according to which one you are implementing.

-1. Add new endpoints following the guide: https://github.com/CiscoDevNet/vManage-client/blob/main/CONTRIBUTING.md
+1. Add new endpoints following the guide: https://github.com/CiscoDevNet/catalystwan/blob/main/CONTRIBUTING.md
-2. Download a schema with new endpoint (TODO where to add):
+2. Download a schema with new endpoint:
 ```python
     @versions(supported_versions=(">=20.9"), raises=False)
     @get("/v1/feature-profile/sdwan/transport/cellular-controller/schema", resp_json_key="request")